killuhwhale/reportr/README.md

   - Might not need env vars.

-Testing:
-  App
-    Tests upload of XLXS and the calculations for each section of the annual report.

-  Test Command
-    npm test

-Deployment:
-  Backend:
-    github -> digital ocean

-  Front End:
-    npm build -> Firebase deploy

-  Deploy command
-    npm build; git add .; git commit -m 'deploy'; git push; firebase deploy;

-Todo:

-  - Ensure that Owner accounts cant change their account type, this would result in losing access to company.

-  Lock each companies data down.
-  When a request is issued, check if the user is apart of the company.

-  - Check if user is from company
-    - Update and Delete is given by pk
-      - 1. Add Dairy_id to query and then use existing function
-        - Pro: Logic is already in place
-        - Con: Need to go add dairyId to each request

-      - 2. Write special sql for each entity by pk
-        - Pro: Practice writing SQL
-        - Con: Adds complexity w/ more SQL queries and function calls.

-      - 3. Query entity by pk to get dairy_id and then use existing function
-        - Pro: easy implementation
-        - Con: too many requests

-  - Check is user has required permissions READ, WRITE, DELETE, ADMIN

-  #Admin Dashboard
-    Ensure only accounts with lvl 3 can access that page
+# Testing:
+  # Current Test Converagessss
+  - Upload XLSX and Calculate Annual Report data
+  - Util functions (partial)
+    - Format, toFloat, grouping

+  # Missing Crucial Tests
+   - Middleware tests
+    - Ensure requests block invalid requests to read or write to wrong dairy (not belonging to user/company)

+   - Account Tests
+    - Ensure Accounts can alter  other accounts incorrectly.
+    - Ensure Accounts are Created, Updated and Deleted by the correct Account.
+      - Admins should only be able to create, update or delete other accounts
+      - Accounts can update themselves

+  - Company Test
+    - Ensure only hacker account can access API.

+# Todo:

+  - Display Company Logo
+  - Upload Images Modals
+  - Store Images in Digital Ocean Spaces
+  1. Look for Logo for Company,
+  2. If no Company logo, show upload modal,
+  3. else show logo with delete feature

+  - Test Accounts API
+    - Accounts and Companies
+      - Ensure permissions are working correctly.
+      - Ensure its working in general
+    - (Great test case for accounts) Ensure that Owner accounts cant change their account type, this would result in losing access to company.

+  - Test Middleware/ User can only access their company's data
+    - Write some tests boi

+  - Nutrient Application Analyses should be shown and be able to be deleted

+  # Admin Dashboard
+    Ensure only accounts with lvl 5 can access that page

     List of Companies
       - Delete, update title